Brandon Crawford Player Props: Giants vs. Brewers

 Brewers Pitching Rankings

-- The Brewers pitching staff ranks 26th in the league with a collective eight strikeouts per nine innings.
+- The Brewers pitching staff ranks 25th in MLB with a collective 8.1 strikeouts per nine innings.

-- The Brewers' 4.03 team ERA ranks 12th across all MLB pitching staffs.
+- The Brewers' 4.13 team ERA ranks 13th among all MLB pitching staffs.

-- Brewers pitchers combine to rank 25th in baseball in home runs surrendered (67 total, 1.3 per game).
+- Brewers pitchers combine to allow 71 total home runs at a clip of 1.4 per game (to rank 25th in the league).

-- Peralta gets the start for the Brewers, his 10th of the season.
-He is 5-3 with a 3.81 ERA and 54 strikeouts through 52 2/3 innings pitched.
+- Rea (1-3 with a 4.71 ERA and 29 strikeouts in 36 1/3 innings pitched) gets the start for the Brewers, his eighth of the season.

-- The righty last appeared on Sunday against the Tampa Bay Rays, when he threw six innings, allowing three earned runs while giving up five hits.
+- His most recent appearance came on Tuesday against the Houston Astros, when the righty went 5 1/3 scoreless innings while giving up four hits.

+- The 32-year-old has amassed a 4.71 ERA and 7.2 strikeouts per nine innings in eight games this season, while allowing a batting average of .235 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.